opulencephp/docs/routing.md

 <h2 id="caching">Caching</h2>
 Routes must be parsed to generate the regular expressions used to match the host and path.
 This parsing takes a noticeable amount of time with a moderate number of routes.
 To make the parsing faster, Opulence caches the parsed routes.
 If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, you can enable or disable cache by editing `configs/http/routing.php`.

-> **Note:** If you're in your production environment, you must run `php opulence framework:flushcache` every time you add/modify/delete a route in `configs/http/routes.php`.
+> **Note:** If you're in your production environment, you must run `php apex framework:flushcache` every time you add/modify/delete a route in `configs/http/routes.php`.

 <h2 id="missing-routes">Missing Routes</h2>
 In the case that the router cannot find a route that matches the request, a 404 response will be returned.
 Register your controller name and method name in the case of a missing route using `Router::setMissedRouteController()` (the default method is `showHTTPError()`).
 If your controller extends `Opulence\Routing\Controller`, you can simply override `showHTTPError()` to display the appropriate missing response.